Seahawks safety Earl Thomas appears set to end his holdout

 In a post for The Players’ Tribune earlier this summer, Thomas wrote that he was shaken by the injuries suffered by Richard Sherman and Kam Chancellor — two other members of Seattle’s “Legion of Boom” secondary — in a Thursday night game last season.
 Sherman ruptured his Achilles tendon, ending his season, and Chancellor suffered a neck injury.
 Sherman was released by Seattle in the offseason and signed with San Francisco.
 Chancellor — while not officially retired — is not expected to play again because of the injury.

 With Thomas out, Seattle has used Tedric Thompson as its primary free safety.
-Thompson missed the final preseason game with a shoulder stringer and rib injury suffered a week earlier, but coach Pete Carroll had said Monday that Thompson was in line to start the opener.
+Thompson missed the final preseason game with a shoulder stringer and rib injury suffered a week earlier, but was in line to start the opener.